Judslat/Gimbaltool/README.md

 this will extract the files to userprofile\gimcaltool and add a shortcut to the desktop

-This was a tested tool with the MM but not the MA2
+This was a tested tool with the MM and Spark but not the MA2